-There are quite a few costs associated with selling a home that can sneak up on you if you aren’t prepared.
+There are quite a few costs associated with selling a home traditionally that can sneak up on you if you aren’t prepared.
+So how much does it cost to sell a house?
+Read on.

 Selling a home is a stressful process for many Americans.
 When you take into account the packing, moving, and maintaining a show house for prospective buyers, it’s all a lot to handle.
 To top it off, most sellers face a ton of hidden costs along the way.
 Unfortunately, once you’ve started down the road of selling a house on the traditional real estate market, it can be costly to change course.